 B CUSP 124

-This course will cover the first 4 chapters of Calculus, by Hughes-Hallett.
-There will be homework twice a week, weekly quizzes, and group assignments (word processed) every other week.
+Autumn 2013.
+Online book only.
+No physical copy required.
+(Calculus 1/e by William Briggs and Lyle Cochran).
+There will be homework twice a week, daily quizzes, and maybe group assignments.
 In this class, you will be expected to participate (participation does not necessarily mean getting the right answer!) by working in groups and doing short presentations.
+We will cover the concepts of limits and derivatives.

 Student learning goals